Adoration (2013 film): Plot

 Sometime later, Tom marries Mary.
 At the wedding, Ian meets a girl, named Hannah and decides to have sex with her to get back at Roz.
 That same night, he comes to Roz' place and begs to be let in, but Roz refuses, crying quietly in her room, implying that she regrets ending her relationship with Ian and still has romantic feelings towards him.
 Ian goes surfing but suffers a broken leg in the process.
 Despite his injury, he refuses to see Roz, but Hannah comes to visit him and nurses him through his physical therapy.
 They begin a romantic relationship, but when Ian and Tom meet up for lunch, Ian mentions that it is going nowhere, and that he will have to break it off.
 One day, Hannah shows up at Ian's work and tells him that she is pregnant.

 Years later, Ian and Tom are now both married, and they both have daughters, named Shirley and Alice.
 Mary and Hannah, Tom and Ian's wives respectively, are ignorant of the previous romantic relationships.
 They all spend a day together at the beach, and while most are in the water, Ian and Roz share a quiet moment.
 That night, they all eat dinner together, during which Tom gets drunk and takes a walk to clear his head.

 Ian follows Tom and sees him having sex with Lil, realizing that their affair has never ended, despite Tom's marriage to Mary.
 Enraged, he impulsively reveals the truth to both Mary and Hannah respectively.
 Both the women are horrified and leave with their children, cutting all connections with Ian, Lil, Roz and Tom for good.

+Although Ian's romantic relationship, with Roz had ended long before he had married Hannah, she sees his lack of transparency as a form of betrayal, despite the fact that, he had never actually cheated on her, during their marriage.

 When Tom later returns, he finds Roz sitting alone in her room and she tells Tom that she does not think that Mary, Hannah or their granddaughters will ever return.
 Lil tearfully insists that she and Tom had tried to stop, but they could not keep away from each other, ultimately rekindling their romantic relationship a few weeks after Mary and Tom's wedding.
 But Roz has nothing to say to Lil at all.